 Retirement in Mississippi

-The typical Mississippi resident has $347,884 in retirement savings.
-This falls short of the recommended $505,346 to retire comfortably.
+The typical Mississippi resident has $347,884 in retirement savings, which is less than the recommended $505,346 to retire comfortably.

 Average Mississippi insurance premiums